korniko98/pivot-atlas/docs/artifacts/domain.md

 Given a domain resolving to an attacker-controlled server, analysts can query for any of its known URL paths in the databases of [URL scanning services](/tools/#url-scanners) such as [URLScan](https://urlscan.io/).
 This can surface other domains with the same paths which might resolve to potentially related servers.

+!!! abstract "Example"

+	Microsoft reported `ebsumrnit[.]eu` as a domain controlled by Void Blizzard, used for spear-phishing.
+This domain is a look-alike of the legitimate `ebsummit[.]eu`.
+Based on the .eu TLD, the registration date and registrar, Validin were able to identify 6 additional malicious domains.  [^2]

 ??? example "Try it out"

 	=== "URLScan (URL)"